Tag Archives: Sierra

 Review: Another game, another promotion, another hair-dye, another bad day for your significant other.
 Your wife is stabbed in a parking lot on her way home from work and has fallen into a coma.
 Though you are now a sergeant, Captain Hall has authorized you to work as a homicide detective in this case as there are other murder cases that may be related.

 The production values are excellent once more.
-The graphics and sound have taken a giant leap, and the pont-and-click interface does not detract from the gameplay.
+The graphics and sound have taken a giant leap, and the point-and-click interface does not detract from the gameplay.
 Firing your weapon is as fun as ever and you’ll use it more than once.
 Driving is also back, though is less intuitive and less useful than in Police Quest 1.
 While you do chase some perps, driving becomes tedious fairly soon and damn near impossible on fast computers without a slowdown program.

 The plot is developed over a six-day period, though it not as tightly wound as the previous two games.
 Still, Sonny meets many interesting characters, visits some beautiful (and some dreary) locations, and must once again use logical thinking and correct police procedure to track down the killer.

 Though it saddens me to admit it, designer Jim Walls makes two significant mistakes here.
 First, you are assigned a partner that has zero personality other than “super obvious slimy bitch.”
-She has no sense of humour.
+She has no sense of humor.
 She obviously does not belong on the police force, especially in a department as high as homicide.
 From the very start, she is up to no good, and the player can figure out the hows and whys fairly quickly.
 What’s irritating is that Sonny can’t or won’t do anything about it until very late in the game.
 Meanwhile, the player has to watch the contrived charades for the duration.

 case in point